GFDRR/dfcv-scan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project
 We've developed an open‑source, globally applicable toolkit for the rapid mapping and assessment of multi‑hazard and conflict exposure at subnational scales.
-This toolkit uses globally accessible hazard maps and conflict data to map the spatial distribution of co-occurring  hazards and conflict exposure.
+This toolkit uses globally accessible hazard maps and conflict data to map the spatial distribution of co-occurring multi-hazard and conflict exposure.
 Our work is designed to guide high-level, evidence-based DRM decision-making in FCV contexts and enable them to efficiently identify priority areas for more strategic resource allocation at the Disaster–FCV nexus.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents